TheHadiAhmadi/minibase/README.md

 # minibase - minimal clone of firebase

-in this project and [minibase-api](https://github.com/TheHadiAhmadi/minibase-api) I want to recreate some basic features of firebase using deno(server) and svelte(dashboard)
+in this project I want to recreate some basic features of firebase using sveltekit

 ## features